shahak1995/ror-1/README.md

 # ROR-1
 ### Description
-To make a ruby on rails application through following the youtube video and apply the CRUD method to the application which was based on a blog
+To make a ruby on rails application through following the youtube video and apply the CRUD method to the application which was based on a blog site

 ### Languages used
 * Ruby